esnet/EScp/README.md

 good performance across all metrics (i.e. billions of small files, single large file), that scale linearly with core count.

+EScp isn't intended to replace scp; Instead it is meant to fill a void in efficiently transferring science data.
+That means supporting different use cases, such as block based data transfer instead of file based data, supporting the types of files used in science, such as sparse files, and, importantly, being able to transfer at any scale, securely, efficiently, and with commodity hardware.
+EScp is also intended to fit into existing science frameworks, and is therefore meant to be called through an API.
+If these features interest you, please reach out.

 EScp is currently only available for x86 on Linux.
-If you want it to run on a specific platform that is not yet supported, please reach out to the author and/or create an issue on github that describes what you would like and how you would like to use EScp.
+For the most part, this isn't a case of it not being able to support other platforms, but more a reflection of the type of servers that are typically used for science.
+If you have a use case for something that isn't supported, please create a GitHub issue.
+We also accept Pull requests if you happen to have a patch for us.

 RELEASE NOTES
 =============

 EScp 0.8 adds feature parity with most scp flags, improves session handling, and fixes a number of edge cases around things like directory handling, zero byte files, and so on.
-Overall the result should be further improvents to stability, performance, and ease of use.
+Overall the result should be further improvements to stability, performance, and ease of use.

 **WARNING:** This software is in development.
 If you are using a *tagged*